-- a computer familiarity questionnaire, focusing on the availability and use of information and communications technology (ICT) and on students' ability to carry out computer tasks and their attitudes towards computer use - an educational career questionnaire, which collects additional information on interruptions in schooling, on preparation for students' future career, and on support with science learning - a parent questionnaire, focusing on parents' perceptions of and involvement in their child's school, their support for learning at home, school choice, their child's career expectations, and their background (immigrant/non-immigrant) - a teacher questionnaire, which is new to PISA, will help establish the context for students' test results.
-In PISA 2015, science teachers were asked to describe their teaching practices through a parallel questionnaire that also focuses on teacher-directed teaching and learning activities in science lessons, and a selected set of enquiry-based activities.
-The teacher questionnaire asked about the content of the school's science curriculum and how it is communicated to parents too.
+- a computer familiarity questionnaire, focusing on the availability and use of information and communications technology (ICT) and on students' ability to carry out computer tasks and their attitudes towards computer use - an educational career questionnaire, which collects additional information on interruptions in schooling, on preparation for students' future careers, and on support for language learning - a parent questionnaire, focusing on parents' perceptions of and involvement in their child's school, their support for learning at home, school choice, their child's career expectations, and their background (immigrant/non-immigrant) - a teacher questionnaire, new to PISA in 2015, that will help establish the context for students' test results.
+Additionally, a parallel questionnaire in this cycle asked science teachers to describe their teaching practices, focusing on teacher-directed teaching and learning activities in science lessons, and on a selected set of enquiry-based activities.
+The teacher questionnaire given to science teachers also asked about the content of the school's science curriculum and how it is communicated to parents.

-The contextual information collected through the student, school and optional questionnaires are complimented by system-level data.
-Indicators describing the general structure of the education systems, such as expenditure on education, stratification, assessments and examinations, appraisals of teachers and school leaders, instruction time, teachers' salaries, actual teaching time and teacher training are routinely developed and applied by the OECD (e.g. in the annual OECD publication, Education at a Glance).
-These data are extracted from Education at a Glance 2016 (OECD, 2016b), Education at a Glance 2015 (OECD, 2015) and Education at a Glance 2014 (OECD, 2014) for the countries that participate in the annual OECD data collection that is administered through the OECD Indicators of Education Systems (INES) Network.
+The contextual information collected through the student, school and optional questionnaires is complemented by system-level data.
+Indicators describing the general structure of education systems, such as expenditure on education, stratification, assessments and examinations, appraisals of teachers and school leaders, instruction time, teachers' salaries, actual teaching time and teacher training are routinely developed and produced by the OECD (e.g. in the annual OECD publication, Education at a Glance).
+These data are extracted from Education at a Glance 2016 (OECD, 2016), Education at a Glance 2015 (OECD, 2015) and Education at a Glance 2014 (OECD, 2014) for the countries that participate in the annual OECD data collection that is administered through the INES Network.
 For other countries and economies, a special system-level data collection was conducted in collaboration with PISA Governing Board members and National Project Managers.